st3vo7/FalconTest/README.md

 # Hiring test

 This repository contains a skeleton for a small REST API app, that you should build using Falcon (https://falcon.readthedocs.io/en/stable/).
-Please complete the following tasks and push your code to this repository.
+Please complete the following tasks, push your code to a new repository and send it to us by mail.

 - There is one file in the repo called `run_test.py`.
 This is the file that you need to be able to run to finish the test.
 You can use this for testing your intermediate solutions.
 - The REST app that you need to build needs to have a route `check`, that takes 3 parameters: `first_name` and `last_name` and `email`.